A dark past, a hopeful future

-WASO’s Indigenous Creative Collaborations are supported by Bendat Family Foundation.
+WASO’s First Nations Creative Collaborations are supported by Bendat Family Foundation.

 We will do everything in our power to present the program listed but we may have to vary the repertoire or artists.
 If that happens, we will let you know.